ethereum/remix-ide/docs/file_explorer.md

 -------------------
 When a file is clicked on it will appear in the Editor.

 Under the **Workspaces** select box are a number of icons that perform operations on files.
-More operations can be accessed by right clicking on a file or folder ([see below](#right-click-on-a-file-or-folder)).
+More operations can be accessed by right-clicking on a file or folder ([see below](#right-click-on-a-file-or-folder)).

 ![](images/a-fe-file-icons2.png)